dekuNukem/duckyPad/README.md

 ## I want one!

-If you missed the Kickstarter, don't worry! duckPad will also be sold on my Tindie store, but only **after all Kickstarter orders have been fulfilled**.
+duckyPad is [now available on Tindie!](https://www.tindie.com/products/21984), feel free to grab one there!

-Your best bet would be to [join our discord](https://discord.gg/4sJCBx5) for latest updates, and [sign up the waitlist](https://www.tindie.com/products/21984/) to be notified.
+Also consider [joining our discord](https://discord.gg/4sJCBx5) for latest updates and discussions.

 ## Press Kit / More Photos